 Before I move on with the review, I’ve had this one waiting for a while but circumstances have meant it hasn’t gone up till now and so I want to apologise unreservedly to the author L. Salt for the wait.

 Okay before we get going, I want to tell you a little bit about the author, L. Salt is an author based in the UK, born in Belarus and having spent time in the Ukraine and Russia before coming to live in England.
 She earned her Masters Degree at the St. Petersburg University of Culture and Arts in Art Expertise.
 She published her debut novella ‘His Personal Reich’ which I will be reviewing today on April 2018 (via Crazy Ink Publishing).
-So there’s just a little bit about L. Salt and if you want to find out more you can check out her website, or show support by following her on Facebook and Twitter.
+So that’s just a little bit about L. Salt and if you want to find out more you can check out this interview I did with her.
+Make sure to also check out her website and show support by following her on Facebook and Twitter.

 His Personal Reich blends genres exceptionally well, history, thriller, science fiction and action and combined with great skill to create something that’s interesting and engaging and doesn’t rely greatly on the narrative conventions of any one genre too heavily.
 I do have to say that when dealing with Nazis or Neo-Nazis things can get a bit predictable, I mean they are among the stock cultural bad guys for over 70 years but frankly I think L. Salt managed to use them well without being beholden to too much of what is to be expected.